phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 ["A minimal Rust kernel"]: ./second-edition/posts/02-minimal-rust-kernel/index.md#creating-a-bootimage

 This means that every memory address that we used in our kernel was a virtual address.
-Accessing the VGA buffer at address `0xb8000` only worked because the bootloader _identity mapped_ that memory page, which means that the virtual page `0xb8000` is mapped to the physical frame `0xb8000`.
+Accessing the VGA buffer at address `0xb8000` only worked because the bootloader _identity mapped_ that memory page, which means that it mapped the virtual page `0xb8000` to the physical frame `0xb8000`.

 Paging makes our kernel already relatively safe, since every memory access that is out of bounds causes a page fault exception instead of writing to random physical memory.
 The bootloader even set the correct access permissions for each page, which means that only the pages containing code are executable and only data pages are writable.